CodeInBrackets/OuroborosDevelopment/Introduction.md

 #**Lean, Agile  and all that stuff**

 I am sure that at this moment this words are not anymore something unknow or new.
+But i feel day by day they lose their meaning.
+Now there is a certification for absolutely everything.
+And certifications for sure is not what the definers and creators of all this where thinking about .